davidfestal/Ceylon-Osgi-Examples/ceylon_osgi_samples.servlets.annotated/Readme.md

 _Note that the web.xml file is void since the servlet is registered with a 3.0 annotation_

+_Note also that there isn't any explicit OSGI dependency in the project_

 ### How to build

 This is a pure Ceylon project that produces a single Ceylon module archive

-Simply open it in Eclipse with the [1.2.1 version of the Ceylon IDE](http://ceylon-lang.org/documentation/1.2/ide/install/)
+Simply open it in Eclipse with the [`1.3.0` version of the Ceylon IDE](http://ceylon-lang.org/documentation/1.3/ide/install/)

 The generated Ceylon archive is produced here :